BeyondMicroControl/AsciiCAD/docs/design.md

 - Component ends (`CE`, i.e. `§`-matched cells) are **not** excluded; they remain part of the traced net geometry.
 - Box borders are not removed; they delimit regions because pure double-line border glyphs are **not wires** (`wireMask == 0`), except at explicit box ports.

-### Inputs and filtering (MUST)
+### Inputs and filtering

-Exterior net tracing MUST operate on a filtered view of the grid:
+Exterior net tracing must operate on a filtered view of the grid:

 Exclude (treat as non-wire / space for adjacency purposes):
 1) all cells in every component instance `netTraceMaskSet` (which equals `componentFootprintSet` in current policy)